Effective communication in the workplace … Pipe dream mentioned in numerous vision and mission statements or something practical that can be achieved?

 Your channel strategy would also highlight any gaps.
 If the channels you rely on aren’t able to give you the numbers you’re looking for, then it’s time to expand your communication infrastructure.
 For example, with our internal communications software, Reach, administrators are able to see open rates, action rates, average response time, and the channel on which the end-user acted on.

-If you don’t have the tools, why not test a software that can do the hard work for you?
+If you don’t have the tools, why not test software that can do the hard work for you?
+Alternatively, use this internal communication metrics tool to get started.

 Metrics are about obtaining numbers.
 You will have an overview of the success of campaigns and be able to gauge the performance of your channels and tactics.
 Data analysis takes this process to the next level.